rudrasawant/documents/readme.txt

-Hey guys, we are in a git trainingll.
+Hey guys, we are in a git training.